 Importance of asking questions during your interview

-Additionally, asking questions will give you an opportunity to learn about the interviewer’s perspective and expectations for the position, giving you an advantage over other candidates and demonstrating your commitment to the position.
+Additionally, it will give you an opportunity to learn about the interviewer’s perspective and expectations for the position, giving you an advantage over other candidates and demonstrating your commitment to the position.
 So, don’t be afraid to pose questions, as they could be the key to landing your dream job.

 Questions to ask about the job